Andrew Johnson Limited-Edition First Day Cover

 Andrew Johnson was born in Raleigh, North Carolina, on December 29, 1808.
 When Johnson was just three years old, his father, Jacob Johnson, died.
-Mary McDonough Johnson supported him and his brothers by taking in washing and sewing.
+Mary McDonough Johnson supported him and his brothers by taking on washing and sewing for others.

 At the age of 13, Johnson was apprenticed to a tailor.
 Shortly thereafter, the young man was taught to read.
 It was at this point that he first became interested in history, politics, and the United States Constitution.
-After just two years of his apprenticeship, Johnson ran away to Carthage, North Carolina, to start his own tailoring business.
+After just two years of his apprenticeship, Johnson ran away to Carthage, North Carolina and then Greeneville, Tennessee to start his own tailoring business.

 Johnson formed a worker’s party in 1829 and was later elected its leader.
 He was then elected mayor of Greenville, Tennessee and in 1835 joined the state’s House of Representatives.
 He was popular among poor farmers and laborers for his stance against the wealthy.
 Johnson was elected to the Senate in 1841 and pushed for a bill that eventually became the Homestead Act.
 He was later elected governor before serving in the US Senate.

-Andrew Johnson became President at a difficult time in American history.
+Andrew Johnson became president at a difficult time in American history.
 The Civil War had ended just days before, and there was no system in place for Reconstruction of the South.
-Because he felt that the South was led into rebellion by politicians and wealthy plantation owners, President Johnson favored a moderate course of Reconstruction, granting full pardons to all Southern citizens except military and political leaders, and plantation owners whose estates were valued at over $20,000.
-Congress favored a more radical Reconstruction; one that would limit the power of former Confederate leaders, protect the former slaves, and give voting rights to African Americans.
+Because he felt that the South was led into rebellion by politicians and wealthy plantation owners, President Johnson favored a moderate course of Reconstruction.
+He granted full pardons to all Southern citizens except military and political leaders, and plantation owners whose estates were valued at over $20,000.
+Congress favored a more radical Reconstruction; one that would limit the power of former Confederate leaders, protect the former slaves and give voting rights to African Americans.

-When President Johnson violated the Tenure of Office Act by removing Secretary of War Stanton from office, Congress took action against him by adopting eleven articles of impeachment, the most important of which charged Johnson with violating the Tenure of Office Act and conspiring against Congress and the Constitution.
-On March 13, 1868, a two-month long impeachment trial began.
-However, Congress had a weak case against Johnson, and the President was found not guilty on all articles – by one vote.
+When President Johnson violated the Tenure of Office Act by removing Secretary of War Stanton from office, Congress took action against him.
+They adopted eleven articles of impeachment, the most important of which charged Johnson with violating the Tenure of Office Act and conspiring against Congress and the Constitution.
+On March 13, 1868, a two-month-long impeachment trial began.
+However, Congress had a weak case against Johnson, and the president was found not guilty on all articles – by one vote.